 Notwithstanding the previous caveat about the need to understand how future forecasts will be affected due to the COVID-19 pandemic, the roads that were forecast to see the greatest increase in congestion without future intervention are the main routes within the SCR that connect our key centres and hubs, many of which are our high frequency public transport corridors.
-This reinforces the need to take a more fundamental look at how we allocate our road space in the future to support our economic and social ambition, but also to meet our environmental obligations.
+Congestion also undermines the attractiveness of walking and cycling.
+This reinforces the need to take a more fundamental look at how we allocate our road space in the future to support our economic and social ambition, but also to meet our environmental obligations, improving alternatives to private car travel to address current and forecast congestion issues.